Salomon: The Must-have Brand for Winter Running Shoes

 Coffee…the single greatest way to start the morning off right.
 There’s really nothing quite like a hot cup of coffee in the great outdoors.
 Coffee may seem simple, but making it might not seem so easy without the ease and comfort of your coffee maker.
 Luckily, there are a number of different ways to make coffee so you can find one that best suits you.
-Here are some tips about how to make coffee while camping, a quiz and the best best options for an outdoor brew.

 Whether you’re trying to keep weight down in your pack, or looking for a faster way to make coffee, mastering these simple techniques will come in handy on your next adventures.